 It affects the body in the same way as diazepam and anti-depression medicines do.
 Studies support that people who consume a good amount of fresh Tulsi less suffer from stress and anxiety.

 9. For malaria fever:

-Ayurveda literature describes holy basil as drug of choice for malaria fever and relapsing fever.
+Ayurveda literature describes Tulsi as drug of choice for malaria fever and relapsing fever.
 Modern scientists also support this.